Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 would mean looping through dynamic libraries and loading their respective user interfaces to show in ReSet.
 This approach is plausible and proven to work by a variety of existing plugin systems, however it also has a major shortcoming.
-The monent the plugin crashes, the application has to either handle this unknown error, or worse, if the error is not recoverable, the entire application crashes.
+The moment the plugin crashes, the application has to either handle this unknown error, or worse, if the error is not recoverable, the entire application crashes.
 This can lead to potential instability with plugins of different versions using different ABIs or simply due to bugs in a plugin.